olin/studentgovernment/bylaws.md

 sends an announcement describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.

 #### Section 2.
-Amending the By-Laws.
+Amending the Bylaws.

-Any member of the Student Body may propose an amendment to the By-Laws by presenting the amendment in written form to any voting member of the Student Government at least one week in advance of the meeting of the Student Government at which the author would like the amendment to be addressed.
+Any member of the Student Body may propose an amendment to the Bylaws by presenting the amendment in written form to any voting member of the Student Government at least one week in advance of the meeting of the Student Government at which the author would like the amendment to be addressed.